Frequently Asked Questions About the APRN Consensus Model – for Clinical Nurse Specialists

 No. While individual states may grandfather nurses currently working in the role, making them exempt from new requirements, national certification accreditation standards prohibit AACN Certification Corporation from grandfathering current certificants into the new credentials.

-Current CCNS certificants interested in the new ACCNS certifications most likely will need additional postgraduate education to be eligible to sit for the new ACCNS exams.
+Current CCNS certificants interested in ACCNS certification will most likely need additional post-graduate education to be eligible to sit for the ACCNS exams.

 What if the board of nursing in my state does not recognize the CNS role for advanced practice licensure?